 Frequent testing is also costly whether there is in-house or lab-based testing.
 Each unique incidence of every unique test taken at various unique locations typically represents an added cost as well.
 When using self-managed instrumentation, both acquisition costs and maintenance/ supplies/calibration costs contribute toward a running total, with much of that expense represented as a high up-front expenditure.

 However, as the water industry shifts its approach to monitoring, an IaaS solution can provide all contracted readings at a predetermined fee — without surcharges for the number of metrics tested or the frequency of water quality readings.
 There also isn’t a high up-front capital expenditure.
 The fee, instead, arrives monthly and is typically equivalent to the cost of three or four external lab tests per month, depending on geographic location.
 The best part (beyond the favorable pricing structure): water monitoring becomes completely automated.

 The power of KETOS is its ability to allow water operators to choose exactly what parameters they need to be monitored autonomously.
 That way, they’re collecting only the data sets that matter to their business.

 Water operators are empowered to configure:

 - Specific parameters.
-Users can track 30+ parameters with KETOS.
+Users can track dozens of parameters with KETOS.
 This includes pH, salinity, heavy metal content, dissolved oxygen, and more)

 - The frequency of tests.
 Operators can set their desired collection frequency for efficient and accurate real-time information gathering.